alem-01/alem_public/subjects/flutter_piscine/favoriteImages/README.md

 ### Introduction:

-You should create your own gallery, where you can load images from phone library or take a picture and immediately upload it.
+You should create your gallery, where you can load images from phone library or take a picture and immediately upload it.

 Allowed package: image_picker